 DKIM signature, along with other methods, such as SPF or DMARC, is one of the most common methods of authenticating yourself as the sender of an email message.
-Below, we’ll explain why you should use it too and how it actually works.
-Let’s start!
+Below, we explain why you should use it and how it actually works.
+Let’s get started!

 Why use DKIM?

-Why did this happen?
 There are many potential reasons for poor deliverability, but, as it turned out, Mark forgot to set up DKIM authentication for his email account.
-As a result, Yvonne’s server wasn’t quite sure if it was really Mark emailing her and discarded the message, just in case (putting “You really need to see this!” in the topic probably also played its part).
+As a result, Yvonne’s server wasn’t quite sure if it was really Mark emailing her and discarded the message.

 The main purpose of DKIM is to prevent spoofing.
-Email spoofing is changing the content of the original message and sending it from an alternative sender that looks like a trusted source.
-This is a type of cyber attack and is widely used for fraud — for example, someone sending payment request messages from an email address that looks like yours (email@example.com vs. firstname.lastname@example.org).
+Email spoofing is changing the original message’s content and sending it from an alternative sender that looks like a trusted source.
+This type of cyber attack is widely used for fraud — for example, someone sending payment request messages from an email address that looks like yours (firstname.lastname@example.org vs. email@example.com).

 What does a DKIM Header look like?